robric/wiki-contrail-controller/Install-and-Configure-OpenContrail-1.06.md

 * vRouter Agent

-  The introspec port for vRouger agent is 8085.
+  The introspec port for vRouter agent is 8085.